harmony-one/ens-app-v3/README.md

 The all new, all cool version of the ENS manager.

-## Front end developers.
+## Frontend developers.

-For front end developement using docker please see [Developer.md](./docs/Developer.md)
+For frontend development using docker please see [Developer.md](./docs/Developer.md)

 ## EXTERNAL CONTRIBUTOR NOTICE